kriscelmer/dib-nginx/README.md

 ## Files to get copied into the image

-Place all files to get copied verbatim into the image in subfolders of `root`, like the `root/var/www/html/index.html` here.
+Place all static files to get copied verbatim into the image in subfolders of `dib-nginx/nginx/static/`, like the `dib-nginx/nginx/static/var/www/html/index.html` to get copied into `/var/www/html/index.html`.

 ## Build the image